PairHits program

 2. serial number of a sequence in the full genome file in FASTA format, or 1 in the case of GenBank file (these numbers will appear in results),

-3. zero-based offset of the sequence header (specifically '>' character) from the beginning of the genome file.
+3. zero-based offset of the sequence header (specifically the > character) from the beginning of the genome file.

 Result files

-If one or more suitable pairs of words are found in processing of a job file, PairHits creates a result file in the directory specified by the result configuration parameter; name of the result file includes the job file number.
-The result file is a text file, each its line contains 11 fields separated by the tab character.
+If one or more suitable pairs of words are found in processing of a job file, PairHits creates a result file in the directory specified by the result configuration parameter; the name of the result file includes the job file number.
+A result file is a text file, all lines of which contain the same set of 11 fields separated by a single tab character.
 This file allows for direct import into a spreadsheet like Excel (if the file size allows).
 These fields contain:

 1. “first” genome number